backube/volsync/docs/usage/kopia/index.rst

 **3. Set up Restore Operations**

-When needed, configure a ReplicationDestination to restore data from your backups, including point-in-time recovery, previous snapshot selection, cross-namespace restores, and leveraging enhanced error reporting for troubleshooting.
+When needed, configure a ReplicationDestination to restore data from your backups.
+Identity configuration is now OPTIONAL - VolSync automatically determines the identity for simple same-namespace restores when the destination name matches the source name.

-See :doc:`restore-configuration` for restore operations, enhanced error reporting, and the ``sourceIdentity`` helper field with auto-discovery of PVC names, sourcePathOverride, and repository configurations.
+See :doc:`restore-configuration` for restore operations, automatic identity generation, the ``sourceIdentity`` helper field for cross-namespace restores, and enhanced error reporting.

 For cross-namespace restore scenarios including disaster recovery and environment cloning, see :doc:`cross-namespace-restore`.

 **4. Understand Identity Management**

-VolSync uses an intentional design where hostname equals namespace (always) and username equals the ReplicationSource/ReplicationDestination name.
-This creates unique identities without collision risk.
+VolSync automatically manages identity for you!
+When no identity is specified, it generates a username from the destination name and namespace, and uses the namespace as the hostname.
+This makes simple restores configuration-free.

 See :doc:`hostname-design` for understanding the intentional hostname design, and :doc:`multi-tenancy` for multi-tenancy configuration and customization options.